-Discover how families lived during three centuries-from the First Period to the Victorian era— in the Claflin-Gerrish-Richards House, listed on the National Register of Historic Places and one of the earliest dwellings on the North Shore.
-Of particular interest are the original Ogee braces, an architectural detail typically found in 16th-century English dwellings, and a 1724 woolen bed-rug made for a Wenham bride, the second oldest such rug known to exist in the United States.
-The Claflin-Gerrish-Richards House may be viewed by guided tour.
+Discover how families lived during the 17th century — in the Claflin-Gerrish-Richards House, listed on the National Register of Historic Places and one of the earliest dwellings on the North Shore.
+Of particular interest are the original Ogee braces, an architectural detail typically found in 16th-century English dwellings.

 Take a step back in time with a self-guided visit to our historic house.
 The house offers hands-on opportunities to experience life during the 17th century.
 The house is open daily during museum hours.

 **Please note, when school groups are visiting the house, the house will be closed to our visitors until the group tour has exited the house.